admtrv/BulletEngine/README.md

 </p>

 Minimal C/C++ 3D game engine.
 It consists of a graphics engine module and a physics engine module, serving as the connecting layer between them.
-The engine is tailored for educational projects.
+The engine is tailored for ballistic educational projects.
 Graphical user interface is not present and not planned yet, so it can be regarded as a games programming library.